mathebox/MBBarMenu/README.md

 # MBBarMenu
 MBBarMenu simplifies the arrangement of multiple UIBarButtonItems in an iOS UINavigationBar.
 Up to a given count the items will be shown normally.
-If the number of item exceed this threshold, all remaining items will be shown in a UIAlertController.
+If the number of items exceeds this threshold, all remaining items will be shown in a UIAlertController.

 [![Build Status](https://travis-ci.org/mathebox/MBBarMenu.svg?branch=master)](https://travis-ci.org/mathebox/MBBarMenu)